hoonto/plnode/README.md

 #### Step 2: Take [PLV8](http://pgxn.org/dist/plv8/) and put it into deps

-I debated about whether I should stick Node into PLV8 or stick PLV8 into Node.
-I like Node's project strucuture and it's certainly the larger source base, so going that route I modified plv8 source to be named plnode, and stuck that into Node's deps, adding some gyp stuff here and there.
-Ok done.
+I debated about whether to stick Node into PLV8 or stick PLV8 into Node.
+I like Node's project strucuture and it's certainly the larger source base, so going that route I modified plv8 source to be named plnode and stuck that into Node's deps, adding the gyp changes and so forth.

-*Note* node.cc had to get a couple of functions so we could get all that touch-feely node love
+*Note* node.cc got a couple of functions so it could baste itself in that touch-feely node love
-> Ever listen to Nodeup?
-Does it make you feel like a golden methylenedioxy bridge too?
-Maybe it's an SF thing.

 Ok cool, now we can